 There is no better place to study law.
 We are proud of our outstanding law program which provides our students with a first rate legal education, balancing traditional areas of practice with emerging fields of specialization.

 Our students receive a first-rate legal education that balances traditional areas of practice with emerging fields of specialization.
-First year consists of a common curriculum with classes in Canadian Constitutional Law, Contracts, Criminal Law and Procedure, Property Law, Torts, Legal Research and Writing, Public Law and Transnational Law.
-Most classes are taught in groups of approximately 45, providing students with more opportunities to receive detailed feedback from their professors than is possible in larger classes.
+First year consists of a common curriculum with classes in Indigenous Settler Legal Relations, Contracts, Criminal Law & Procedure, Property Law, Torts, Transnational Law, Public Law & the Charter, Legal Research & Writing, and Aboriginal & Treaty Rights.
+Most classes are taught in groups of approximately 50, providing students with more opportunities to receive detailed feedback from their professors than is possible in larger classes.
 Diverse evaluation methods are used to accommodate a broad range of learning styles.

 The Allard School of Law offers a wide range of courses and many opportunities for student experiential learning, specialization, and international exchange.